meteostat/meteostat-python/README.md

 # Meteostat Python Package

 The Meteostat Python library provides a simple API for accessing open weather and climate data.
-The historical observations and statistics are collected by the [Meteostat project](https://meteostat.net/en) from different public interfaces, most of which are governmental.
+The historical observations and statistics are collected by [Meteostat](https://meteostat.net) from different public interfaces, most of which are governmental.

 Among the data sources are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national meteorological service (DWD).